Spbaehr/IoT49/doc/install.md

 If you get something similar to

 ```
-Python 3.6.3 :: Anaconda custom (x86_64)
+Python 3.6.3 :: ...
 ```

 Python is already installed.
 The number after the word `Python` is the version.
 Verify that it is `3.4` or later.
 If not, you need to install a newer version.
-OSX and many versions of Linux come with Python 2.7 preinstalled.
-Follow the instructions below to install a newer version.

-Fortunately it is possible to install multiple versions of Python without them interacting.
-Download and install [Python 3.6 or later](https://conda.io/miniconda.html) from [https://conda.io/miniconda.html](https://conda.io/miniconda.html).
-Other Python 3 distributions should work as well.
+You can [download Python 3](https://www.python.org/downloads/) from the official Python website.
+Choose the latest stable version (3.6.4 at the time of this writing).

 Open a terminal window and type `python` at the prompt.
 Verify that Python announces itself with the correct version (3.6 or later).
 Type `exit()` to quit the Python interpreter.